-Cultural competency, sensitivity, health equity, diversity, and inclusion training is designed to assist in the development and enhancement of interpersonal and intra-cultural skills to improve communication, access, and services, and to more effectively serve our diverse membership including Seniors and People with disabilities (SPD).
+Cultural competency, sensitivity, diversity, equity and inclusion training is designed to assist in the development and enhancement of interpersonal and intra-cultural skills to improve communication, access, and services, and to more effectively serve our diverse membership including Seniors and People with disabilities (SPD).

-The Department of Health and Human Resources (HHS) offers free training "A Physician's Practical Guide to Culturally Competent Care" that is designed to increase knowledge and awareness of cultural and linguistically appropriate services (CLAS).
+Blue Shield Promise is dedicated to reducing healthcare disparities among cultural minority groups that exist within our communities.
+To increase knowledge and awareness of cultural and linguistically appropriate services (CLAS), we are sharing the following free e-learning accredited program.
 This program provides Continuing Education Units (CEU) credits for physicians, physician assistants, nurse practitioners, and any other direct service providers interested in learning about CLAS.

+We encourage you to attend "A Physician's Practical Guide to Culturally Competent Care."
 This training covers the fundamentals of CLAS, communication, and language assistance, including how to work effectively with an interpreter, and much more.
-Please visit https://thinkculturalhealth.hhs.gov/education/physicians to access the free online training.
+Please visit the following website to access this free online training for providers: http://thinkculturalhealth.hhs.gov/education/physicians